 Funder: National Institute of Food and Agriculture

-Summary: Supports research to inform federal regulatory decisions on the ecological effects of introducing genetically engineered organisms into the environment.
+Summary: Supports research to inform science-based federal regulatory decisions on ecological risks of introducing genetically engineered organisms.